CROCODILE

 How much does a Crocodile trophy cost?

-How long does a Crocodile take?
+How long does a Crocodile trophy take?

-The time it takes a taxidermist to mount an animal could be a few days, a few weeks, or even a few months.
-This depends on the number of trophies per taxidermy order, the client’s display preferences, and the number of client trophies that need to be made at the same time, according to the production schedule.
+The time it takes a taxidermist to mount an animal might range from days to weeks, and possibly several months, depending on the quantity of trophies per taxidermy order, the display preferences, and volumes of client trophies to be produced, simultaneously, per production schedule.

 More of our products